InsightsByIvy/etherex-adoption-analysis/README.md

 #### Protocol Health

-- **Staking Adoption**: Surge in first two weeks, then plateau → suggests heavy front-loading of incentives.
+- **Staking Adoption**: Surge in first two weeks post-launch, followed by stabilization.
+This suggests incentive front-loading successfully bootstrapped activity, but growth now relies on organic drivers.
-- **Emission Effectiveness**: This pattern can show how user behavior, incentives, and liquidity evolve over time.
-Peaks may reflect bursts of trader activity or promotional events, while dips can suggest growth in staking outpacing trade.
+- **Emission Effectiveness**: Rewards initially correlated strongly with trading activity; over time, staking growth outpaced swaps → indicating incentives attract liquidity, but not all stakers remain active traders.
 - **Staking-to-Swap Time Lag**: Most users engage fairly quickly after staking, but there’s a small group with very long delays.
 This indicates that while incentives are effective for the majority, a minority of staked capital remains idle for extended periods.
-(Median / 50th percentile: Half of the users swapped faster than this time.
-90th percentile = 2,400 minutes (~1.7 days): 90% of users swapped within ~1.7 days after staking.
-99th percentile = 20,000 minutes (~13.9 days): 99% of users swapped within ~14 days; the slowest 1% took longer than that.)
+   * 50th percentile: Users swapped within minutes to hours after staking.
+   * 90th percentile: ~1.7 days delay (~2,400 minutes).
+   * 99th percentile: ~14 days delay (~20,000 minutes).

+      This mix shows incentives are effective for most, but a subset represents passive or speculative engagement.

 #### User Behaviour

-??
+- **User Quality Analysis (Real vs. Bots)**: – ~65% of trading activity comes from genuine users, 35% from automated or bot-like accounts, indicates a healthy balance of authentic adoption while highlighting the need for monitoring.
+A subset of high-volume, diverse-wallet interactors drive the majority of sustainable activity, serving as the backbone of user engagement.
+- **Anti-bot Scoring**: Behavioural scoring highlights that "Quality Users" consistently outperform high-frequency bots in long-term engagement and gas expenditure.

 #### Adoption & Sustainability